trapexit/mergerfs/README.md

 ways of serving Linux filesystems, via SMB should work fine with mergerfs.
 The services do not tend to use the same technologies which NFS uses and therefore don't have the same issues.
-There should not be an special settings required to use mergerfs with Samba.
+There should not be special settings required to use mergerfs with Samba.
 However, [CIFSD](https://en.wikipedia.org/wiki/CIFSD) and other programs have not been extensively tested.
 If you use mergerfs with CIFSD or other SMB servers please submit your experiences so these docs can be